-Human capital is the #1 challenge on the minds of CEOs.
-But over two-thirds of HR leaders cite leadership and technical talent gaps as their top obstacles to meeting this challenge.
+Human capital has replaced financial capital as the new source of competitive advantage.
+As one of the largest items on the balance sheet, organizations are concerned with how well they manage this asset in order to maximize their investment and generate superior performance.
+Over two-thirds of HR leaders cite leadership and technical talent gaps as their top obstacles to meeting this challenge.
 And 45% of business leaders believe that fresh college graduates do not have the entry level skills they need to start work without training.
-On top of that there's the challenge of increasingly globally dispersed talent.

 The best talent for the job might be located anywhere in the world.
 The best companies know this and have widened their talent pool accordingly to recruit the best talent.

 - 14 of the 100 best companies to work for have over 50% employees outside the US

 - 27 of the 100 best companies to work for have over 25% employees outside the US